rainepretorius/olarm-ha-integration/info.md

 Please note that the integration has currently only been tested on a Paradox MG 5050+ alarm system by the maintainer, but should work for all devices.

+## Important Notice
+Please also note that due to Olarm limiting api calls, there will be issues when your refresh rate is set too frequent or you have multiple devices selected/enabled.

 ## Issues
 If you encounter an error with the integration, resulting in its malfunction or failure to function as intended, please create an issue on the repository's [Github](https://github.com/rainepretorius/olarm-ha-integration/issues) page.
 Please also check that your issue  has not all ready been asked and answered.
 Else it will be closed.